the problem: stunting

 Applying our approach

-Listening to and observing kids, we found that most knew to drink clean water.
+Listening to and observing kids, we found that most knew they should drink clean water.
 Half drank from the correct tanks, but schools hadn't maintained them.
-Others drank untreated water for the taste, easy access, and because their peers would drink it without immediate negative consequences or reprimand.
+Others drank untreated water for the taste, easy access, and because their peers drank it without immediate consequences or reprimand.

-Working closely with HopeCore's field team, we're creating kid-focused signage for the clean tanks, holding workshops with teachers to ally them to the cause, and relocating tanks to better positions at several schools.
+Working closely with HopeCore's field team, we’ve created kid-focused signage for the clean tanks, workshops to ally teachers to the cause, and plans to relocate tanks to better positions at several schools.

-In the first school semester of 2018, our design changes will be launched at 3 pilot schools.
-We're aiming for 5X more children regularly drinking clean water, and we will be measuring impact against control group schools.
+Our design changes have been launched at 3 pilot schools.
+We're aiming for 5X more children regularly drinking clean water, measuring impact against control group schools.

 WHAT WE'VE ACHIEVED TOGETHER

-We are now in the implementation phase of the project, having just begun in late 2017.
+We are now in the implementation phase of the project.
 Already, Village HopeCore's Public Health Team of community health workers and nurses are seeing their programs through the lens of behavior change.
-Check back in spring 2018 for results of the pilot project!
+Results of the pilot project coming soon!
 Once proven successful, interventions will be rolled out to all 180 schools.